 Gopal Subramanium is a Senior Advocate who practises at the Supreme Court of India, former Solicitor General of India, and a noted scholar on legal philosophy, constitutional law and human rights theory.

 Having trained under former Attorney General Soli Sorabjee, Mr. Subramanium was designated a Senior Advocate (the equivalent of a QC in the UK) by the Supreme Court in 1993, where he developed a reputation for his rigorous style.
 He has acted in numerous cases that have shaped legislative principles on privacy, human rights and freedom of speech internationally.

 He successfully defended the conviction of the sole surviving terrorist of the 2008 Mumbai terror attacks; acted for petitioners in a historic case that held there is a fundamental constitutional right to privacy in India; and, in 2013, served on the JS Verma Commission, which recommended amendments to Indian laws to safeguard the safety and dignity of women and children.

-A Classical Music Patron at Southbank Centre, he is an Ambassador of mental health charity SANE and Honorary Director of the All India Heart Foundation, the leading cardiac charity.
+A Classical Music Patron at Southbank Centre, he is an Ambassador of mental health charity SANE, a Fellow of the RSA, and Honorary Director of the All India Heart Foundation, the leading cardiac charity.